 Is your gut feeling always right in relationships?

-Regarding that gut feeling you have in a relationship, it may not always be right.
-An emotional attachment can mean you are confusing intuition with insecurity or fear.
-Ask yourself this: is it about old wounds or are there real red flags?
-Let’s look at this insecurity or fear vs intuition.
+That gut feeling you have in a relationship might be right.
+Or you could be confusing intuition with anxiety due to insecurity.
+Ask yourself this: is it about old wounds or are there real red flag reasons?

 Questions that arise around relationships and intuition…